Updated on August 25th, 2023 at 06:04 pm

-Possession of marijuana will now be a criminal offense in Virginia as of the first of July due to Virginia Code § 4.1-1100.
+Possession of marijuana will now be a criminal offense in Virginia as of 7/1/22 due to Virginia Code § 4.1-1100.
 The Department of Forensic Science (DFS) is updating its cannabis submission policies in response to these changes.
 The updated legal changes in Virginia mean that people caught with the drug could face harsher penalties.

 Submitting marijuana evidence without other controlled substances follows the same guidelines as submitting it alone, as summarized in the table below.